ramSeraph/topo_map_processor/README.md

         processor.process()
 ```

-The library is configurable and most parameters can be overriden at a per sheet level using the `extra` dictionary.
+The library is configurable and most parameters can be overridden at a per sheet level using the `extra` dictionary.

 The `index_map` is used to map specific file names to their corresponding metadata, which can be useful for processing specific datasets.
 In particular the index_map is expected to contain the geojson geometry of the map sheet in the `geometry` key, which is used to create the bounds file and georeference the sheet.
-The geometry is expected to be in counter clockwise order startiung at the top left corner of the map sheet.
+The geometry is expected to be in counter clockwise order starting at the top left corner of the map sheet.

 The end result is a Cloud optimized GeoTIFF file, a bounds file in GeoJSON format from which the tiles can be generated, using the `tile` command-line tool, and a set of tiles in the specified directory.